tytydraco/yessleep/out/I_got_a_job_as_a_runner_at_an_ice_cream_store_I_didnt_understand_my_job_title_until_I_met_my_first_runaway_Tip_for_runners_Never_EVER_piss_of_a_Buggie.md

 Maybe it was just his face, which could be compared to a puppy dog, or his awkward smile when he dropped his phone.
 Her interest was piqued.

 When her lipsticky smile widened and she leaned forward, exposing as much cleavage as possible through her apron, I took that as an opportunity to pull open the door and slip into the back room.
-I don’t know what I was expecting, but a normal-looking breakroom with a wooden table surrounded by chairs.
+I don’t know what I was expecting, but a normal-looking breakroom with a wooden table surrounded by chairs wasn't it.
 This was the one room I was yet to see, and I thought it was their murder room.

 That left the shady-looking door in Clayton’s office I’d first seen when coming for my initial interview.

 I was about to leave when a muffled voice caught me off guard.
 I turned to the source and glimpsed a door at the back of the room leading outside.
 It was open, and when I got closer, I could see an outline standing in the late afternoon sunlight.
 “You’re late, asshole.”
 Dylan was leaning against the wall, his lips curved around a cigarette.

-I noticed his hands were shaking trying to light it.
-His jacket was flung over a bright pink apron.
+I noticed his hands were shaking trying to light it, his jacket clumsily flung over a bright pink apron.

 I thought he was talking to himself again before my gaze found a second figure standing several feet away.
 When the shadow stepped into the light, I caught a glimpse of his face, and I understood why my colleague was trembling.
 He was around Dylan’s age.
 Early twenties.